-Moreover, in 2019, The Department of Public

-changes to the beach posting and flagging protocols, which resulted in additional days where beaches unnecessarily posted with swimming advisories when they are in fact safe for swimming.
+Moreover, in 2019, The Department of Public Health made additional changes to the beach posting and flagging protocols, which has resulted in additional days where beaches are unnecessarily posted with swimming advisories when they are in fact safe for swimming.

 "While Save the Harbor recognizes the importance of protecting public health, the current system is often inaccurate and sometimes overly restrictive," said Berman.
-"Over the coming months we plan to work with consultant Kelly Coughlin of Stony Brook Partners, and with the Department Conservation and Recreation, the Massachusetts Water Resources Authority, USEPA, and MADEP, MADPH to develop new rainfall thresholds protocols improve to flagging and accuracy." posting
+"Over the coming months we plan to work with consultant Kelly Coughlin of Stony Brook Partners, and with the Department Conservation and Recreation. the Water Massachusetts Authority, Resources MADEP, USEPA, and MADPH to develop new rainfall thresholds and protocols to improve flagging and accuracy." posting